 Without a full complement of players, the team wouldn’t be allowed to play in

 the national championship Virtual Reality tournament to determine the best collegiate VR team

 in the country.

 At least Ned’s love life may be looking up, as Roxanne has invited him to have lunch with her; of course, he eagerly accepts.
 He reaches the restaurant and checks himself once more in the large glass window.
-What he sees inside is Roxanne as two guys are trying to pick her up.
+What he sees inside is Roxanne as two guys are trying to hit on her.
 He misreads what he sees and thinks that she is with them.
 He walks away.
-Ned chooses to go into the one place where he can be himself - VR.
-At the VR club, he meets Shequan, a homeless, 19-year-old African-American who challenges Ned to a VR FPS game that Ned was unfamiliar with.
+Ned chooses to go into the one place where he can be himself - Virtual Reality.
+At the VR arcade, he meets Shequan, a homeless, 19-year-old African-American who challenges Ned to a VR FPS game that Ned was unfamiliar with.
 He eventually accepts the challenge, as well as the $100 wager – and loses.
 Shequan takes the money and leaves Ned to ponder his failure.

-Ned gives up on winning Roxanne and Craig convinces Ned to help him get Roxanne.
+Ned gives up on winning Roxanne, and Craig convinces Ned to help him get a date with Roxanne.
 Against the very adamant advice of his teammates – the few that are left – Ned decides that everyone else would be better off if Roxanne were dating Craig and agrees to help.
-Ned and Craig trade phones so that Ned can woo Roxanne with his words, which she’ll believe were coming from Craig.
+Ned and Craig trade phones so that Ned can woo Roxanne with his written words, which she’ll believe were coming from Craig...

-If you really feel that you need the rest of the synopsis, please email us at Nerd@NeverSayCut.com
+If you want to see the rest of the synopsis, please email us at Nerd@NeverSayCut.com

 The budget and the script are available to those who have a vested interest.
 Also, please let us know if you're interested in seeing the final four paragraphs of the synopsis.We also have a complete Investor's Deck available upon request!